QuestPDF/QuestPDF-Documentation/docs/license/configuration.md

 // or
 QuestPDF.Settings.License = LicenseType.Enterprise;
 ```

+The library does not perform any network calls, does not send any data to external servers, and does not collect any personal information.
+All computations are performed locally on your machine.

 ::: tip
 Please ensure that you are eligible for the chosen license before using it in your project.